TranAlan/Chore-Manager-App/README.md

 **Description:** A household chore management application for android devices.

-**Background:** Group project for SEG2105, a second year Software Development course at the University of Ottawa.
+**Background:** Group project for SEG2105, a second year Software Engineering course at the University of Ottawa.

 **Contributors:**
 * Bilal Khalid